![]() |

 D terravitan@aol.com or 480-595-1293

 ************* M55.
 Mexico, (1714) Mo J one escudo.
 NGC "1715 Plate Fleet MS 64".
-[This coin pictured to the left.
-The two escudos to the right is sold] Lustrous, well struck and centered, and choice mint state.
+SOLD Lustrous, well struck and centered, & choice mint state.
+(The coin pictured to the left.
+The two escudos to the right is sold.)

 Available.
 Price on request. terravitan@aol.com or 480-595-1293